BJTerry/BoardGameBench/DESIGN.md

 # LLM Game Evaluation Framework Design

+See CONVENTIONS.md for coding style and practices to follow when implementing components.

 ## Architecture Overview

 The framework enables systematic evaluation of LLM game-playing capabilities through a modular, extensible architecture.